epam/Wilma/README.md

 `java -jar wilma-x.y.z.jar wilma.conf.properties`

 See [this page](http://epam.github.io/Wilma/endusers/index.html) for more detailed information on how to configure Wilma, and Component/Service that uses Wilma.

+In case you would like to use Wilma with its HTTPS support, it is suggested to start Wilma with additional parameters:
+`java -Djdk.tls.namedGroups="secp256r1, secp384r1, ffdhe2048, ffdhe3072" -jar wilma-x.y.z.jar wilma.conf.properties`

 #### Docker Image of Wilma
 * **Docker image** of Wilma is available on DockerHub, see details [here](https://github.com/epam/Wilma/wiki/Docker-image-of-Wilma)